ComplexRobot/CobaltCoreWindowed/README.md

 Allows a resizable window in Cobalt Core.

 ## Installation
-1. Download [XInput1_4.dll](https://github.com/ComplexRobot/CobaltCoreWindowed/releases/download/release/XInput1_4.dll) and place it into your Cobalt Core installation directory. `~\steamapps\common\Cobalt Core\`
+1. Download [XInput1_4.dll](https://github.com/ComplexRobot/CobaltCoreWindowed/releases/download/release/XInput1_4.dll) and place it into your Cobalt Core installation directory.
+   - `C:\Program Files (x86)\Steam\steamapps\common\Cobalt Core\` is the default.
-2. Launch Cobalt Core.
+3. Launch Cobalt Core.
-3. Set the in-game setting to fullscreen (it is by default).
+4. Set the in-game setting to fullscreen (it is by default).

 ## Usage
 Press the tilde key (\`~) to toggle between crop-to-fit and letterboxing display modes.